kibs-tech/kibs-tech.github.io/about.md

 <div style="display:flex">
 <div style=" margin-right:10px:"><img src="/avatar.jpg" class="avatar" /></div>

 My name is Helen.
-I've been a software developer working on a contract basis for over 25 years.
-I started off as a wanna be musician then for some reason I started to like Mathematics and ended up doing a PhD in it!
-After a year as a research fellow at University I moved into software development.
+I've been an enterprise software developer working on a contract basis for over 25 years.
+I have held both team lead and tech lead positions.
+I started off as a mathematician having done a PhD in mathematics.
+After some time in acedemic research I moved into software development.
 I'm also crazy about windsurfing.
 </div>

 ### Small business development experience